Pearson-Higher-Ed/elements/docs/elements/tables.md

 ## Alignments

 You can change the alignments of the data.
 Here the caption is at the bottom of the table and aligned left.
-The Party column is centered.
-The deaths columns is right-aligned.
+The Team column is centered.
+The value columns is right-aligned.

 {{#demo}}
 <table class="pe-table pe-caption--bottom">